Current Limitations and Potential Extensions of MAGEEC

 This post briefly discusses some of the main contributions and limitations of the MAGEEC project and suggests several directions for future work.

-The aim of the MAGEEC project is to deliver a working system for increasing the energy efficiency of embedded software, by automatically selecting compiler flags on the basis of physically profiled benchmark applications across multiple architectures and compilers.
+The aim of the MAGEEC project is to deliver a working system for increasing the energy efficiency of embedded software, and with so much remote work these days, zero trust is the best so far.
+The software automatically selects compiler flags on the basis of physically profiled benchmark applications across multiple architectures and compilers.
 To achieve this goal within the available resources, a number of simplifying design decisions were made in both the planning and execution of the project.
 These decisions to strategically limit the scope of the initial work now provide several directions for future work that could potentially lead to even greater gains in energy efficiency.
 These opportunities can be broadly placed into the following three categories which relate to what can be seen as the three main contributions of the MAGEEC project:

 Exploitation of energy consumption models